vishalnotfound/currency-converter/README.md

-currency convertor application using fetch api
+currency convertor application using fetch api and dropdown, this api is free